CarliJoy/SyncGitlab2MSProject/README.md

 # SyncGitlab2MSProject

-Sync Gitlab Issues with a Microsoft Project File.
+Sync Gitlab Issues into a Microsoft Project File.
-Use it if you use MS Project for the general project planning but want to keep the Issues in Gitlab as a part of project planning to follow the process.
+Use it if you use MS Project for the general project planning but want to keep the Issues in Gitlab as a part of your project planning to follow the process progess.

 Currently only Information from Gitlab Issues are inserted and updated within the Project File.
 Changes in synchronised fields will be overwritten.